ShashwathD/BSE_Template_Portfolio/index.md

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}

 # Second Milestone

 My second milestone was completing the robot.
 I synced up the ESPs and added the accelerometer.
-I created a code to read the accelerometer values and was able to send it to the ESP on the robot to move the robot.
-I ran into some trouble send values for one ESP to another with and without the accelerometer, but was soon able to get it.
+I also made a code to send accelerometer values between two ESPs.
+I did have trouble with this and I had to constantly rewrite the code for about three days, but I finally got it by modifying a code for sending a humdity sensor's valus between ESPs to send accelerometer values.
+Finally, I used a portable charger to make a glove for the ESP and accelerometer.
+The glove now sends accelerometer values to the ESP on the robot and based on the value it moves forwar, backward, right, or left.

 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}